cooperka/emoji-commit-messages/README.md

     sudo apt install emojione-picker
     ```

-- On Windows 8+, you can use the on-screen keyboard in the system tray (there must be a better way...)
+- On Windows 10 update 1709, pressing <kbd>Win</kbd>+<kbd>.</kbd> while having keyboard focus in a text field in any program will bring up the built-in emoji picker, similarly to Mac OS.
+The table above includes names which work specifically in this emoji picker, but the GFM shortcodes work too.
+Some of the Windows-specific ones can be easier to remember, though.

-If all else fails, you can search for an emoji at <http://emojipedia.org/>
+  On lower versions of Windows, starting with Windows 8, you can use the on-screen keyboard in the system tray.
+Alternatively, you can use [BabelMap] which is a Unicode character picker for even lower versions of Windows.
+It also might be more convenient than the Windows 8 on-screen keyboard.

-and simply copy/paste.
+If all else fails, you can search for an emoji at <http://emojipedia.org/> and simply copy/paste.

 ## Real examples